This post contains affiliate links. If you make a purchase through these links, I may earn a small commission at no extra cost to you.

 The outer diameter of the lens is 82mm and comes with a cylindrical lens hood, which slots cleanly onto the end.
 With the lens hood fitted, the outer diameter increases to 93mm.

-The lens hood does a good job at reducing stray light, helping to maintain contrast in your images, but it also acts as an effective dew shield allowing you to image for longer if the temperature drops below the dew point.
+The lens hood does a good job at reducing stray light, helping to maintain contrast in your images, but it also acts as an effective dew shield, allowing you to image for longer if the temperature drops below the dew point.

-Specifications
+Technical Specifications

 Description Specification